 Kinga Augustyn’s discography rapidly keeps expanding.
 Her most recent and critically acclaimed recordings include Glen Roven’s Runaway Bunny Concerto (trio version with Kinga Augustyn’s Solo Violin Cadenza) for GPR Records (Naxos distribution), with Catherine Zeta- Jones as a narrator, pianist Jeffrey Biegel and cellist Robert DeMaine, as well as Kenneth Fuchs’ Falling Trio for Naxos.
 She has premiered and recorded Michael White’s works composed especially for her.
 These include his Sonata for Violin and Piano (2009), his Trio Sonata (2008), and the Quartet for Piano and Strings (2010), released on Albany.
 Committed to increasing awareness of music by Polish composers, as well as promoting contemporary music, Ms. Augustyn has made a significant contribution to Polish music by recording a highly praised CD of lesser known Polish Violin Music.
 Released in 2013 on Naxos, the CD called by The Strad Magazine a “fascinating traversar of a century and a half virtuosic music from Poland” includes many world premiere recordings of not only 20th century but also 19th century works!
 The Fanfare Magazine compares the excitement in Augustyn’s performances of Zarzycki’s Mazurkas to David Oistrakh’s and it applauds her “fresh and dramatic approach to Lipinski’s music” predicting that it “shall bring her new admirers”.
 Music Web International calls Kinga Augustyn “another discovery”.

 Ms. Augustyn has won international awards, including First Prizes at the Alexander & Buono International String Competition (NYC), Artist International Presentations (NYC), J. S. Bach String Competition (Zielona Gora, Poland), and Ackerman Chamber Music Competition at Stony Brook, NY.
-Other top honors include prizes at the Kosciuszko Foundation Wieniawski Violin Competition (NYC), the Johannes Brahms International Competition (Poertschach, Austria), the Kloster Schoental International Young Artist Competition (Kloster Scheontal, Germany), as well as New Horizon Fellowship from the Aspen Music Festival, The Young Musical Scholar Award, the Kosciuszko Foundation Scholarship, Crescendum Est Polonia Award and the Polish & Slavic Federal Credit Union Achievement Award, and most recently the Diploma for Promoting Polish Music from Consul General of Poland in New York.
+Other top honors include prizes at the Kosciuszko Foundation Wieniawski Violin Competition (NYC), the Johannes Brahms International Competition (Poertschach, Austria), the Kloster Schoental International Young Artist Competition (Kloster Scheontal, Germany), as well as New Horizon Fellowship from the Aspen Music Festival, The Young Musical Scholar Award, the Kosciuszko Foundation Scholarship, Crescendum Est Polonia Award, the Polish & Slavic Federal Credit Union Achievement Award, and most recently the Diploma for Promoting Polish Music from Consul General of Poland in New York.

 Kinga Augustyn began her music studies at the age of seven in her native Poland.
 Her first violin teachers were Aleksandra Bogdan and Zbigniew Szuflat.
 Musically she was also influenced by her mother, soprano Mariola Augustyn.
 Later on she went on to study at The Juilliard School, where she worked with Dorothy DeLay, Cho – Liang Lin, and Naoko Tanaka, and earned both the Bachelor and the Master degrees.
 Augustyn holds a doctorate from the State University of New York at Stony Brook, where she was a student of Phil Setzer and Pamela Frank.
 Her other former teachers include Petru Munteanu, Piotr Milewski, and Kurt Sassmannshauss.